The relative isoperimetric inequality for minimal submanifolds with free boundary in the Euclidean space: Introduction

-for a bounded domain $\O\subset \RR^n$ and equality holds if and only if $\O=\BB^n$, the unit ball, which plays a fundamental role in mathematics.
+for a bounded domain $\O\subset \RR^n$ and equality holds if and only if $\O$ is a ball.
+It plays a fundamental role in mathematics.
 Its origin goes back to antiquity, known as Dido's problem.
-It is a longstanding open problem if \eqref{eq_iso1} holds for domains in a minimal submanifold $M^n$ in the Euclidean space $\R^{n+m}$, which goes back at least to Carleman \cite{Car}.
+It is a longstanding open problem if \eqref{eq_iso1} holds for domains in a minimal submanifold $M^n$ in the Euclidean space $\R^{n+m}$, which goes back at least to Carleman \cite{Car}, see also \cite{Hsiung}.
 For domains in an area-minimizing $M$ in $\RR^{n+m}$, Almgren solved this open problem affirmatively in \cite{A}.
 See also a proof for $n=2$ in\cite{W}.
-There have been many other results on this problem, especially when $M$ is a minimal surface.
+There have been many results on this problem, especially when $M$ is a minimal surface.
 Here we just refer to a survey of Choe \cite{Choe2005} and references therein.
 Till the recent work of Brendle, this problem is widely open.
-In \cite{Brendle2019} Brendle achieved a breakthrough on this problem and proved \begin{thm}[\textbf{Brendle \cite{Brendle2019}}] Given $M\subset\mathbb{R}^{n+m}$ $(m\ge 1)$ a compact $n$-dimensional {submanifold} with boundary $\p M$, then
+In \cite{Brendle2019} Brendle achieved a breakthrough on this problem and proved \begin{thm}[\textbf{Brendle \cite{Brendle2019}}] Let $M\subset\mathbb{R}^{n+m}$ $(m\ge 1)$ be a compact $n$-dimensional {submanifold} with boundary $\p M$, then

 where $b_{n,m}$ is defined by